picoruby/prk_firmware-wiki/Tutorial.md

 - Unzip it.
 You should get a file that looks like `prk_firmware-0.9.0-20210910-xxxxxxxx.uf2`

-- Flash the uf2 into RP2040
+- Flash the uf2 into RP2040 in BOOTSEL mode

   ![](images/drag_and_drop_1.png)